CALL US TODAY!

 If you’re like most people, you’ve been thinking a lot lately about medical emergencies, about what would happen if you were suddenly hospitalized.
 There is no way to prepare emotionally for something like that, but there is a way to prepare legally: designate a Health Care Proxy to make medical decisions for you in case you can’t.

-What if you don’t have a Health Care Proxy?
-What happens if a patient can’t make these decisions but hasn’t planned for someone else to ?
+What happens if a patient can’t make these decisions but hasn’t planned for someone else to?

 New York State has thought of that.
 The 2010 Family Health Care Decisions Act lays out the procedure by which surrogates can make medical decisions for patients who have not designated a Health Care Proxy.